tiffanyadora/23792114_final_project/README.md

 2. Get your API key
 3. Add to your `.env` file as `OPENWEATHER_API_KEY`

+### OpenAI API
+This will be used for generating product keywords by admin.

+To create your API key, please follow the steps below:
+1. Sign up or log in at https://platform.openai.com/
+2. Go to your "API Keys" page
+3. Create a new API key
+4. Add to your `.env` file as `OPENAI_API_KEY`

 ## Features and Testing

 ### User Roles